Skip to content

 Trouble shooting

-Depending on the GOá¹”U used, GPU drivers on CS8 and CS9 guests (maybe others) sometimes fail to initialise the GPU due to PCI bus address space issues.
+Depending on the GPU used, GPU drivers on RHEL8 and RHEL9 guests (or equivalent) sometimes fail to initialise the GPU due to PCI bus address space issues.
 CC7 guests usually work fine.
 The root cause of this is under investigation.
 There are two known work arounds:

 • Boot the guest in BIOS mode instead of UEFI.
 See the documentation how this can be changed.